OccupyMars2025/OccupyMars2025/README.md

 ## <p align="center"> *2025/6/1 - 2025/9/1(6, 7, 8): Carefully study 45 research papers* </p>
 ## <p align="center"> *2025/6/1 - 2026/1/1(214 days): Carefully study 100 research papers* </p>
-### *When you read a book, a paper or source code, you are communicating with the brightest minds in human history.
-This is actually the most "effective" way to communicate.
-This is also the quickest path to success.*

 ### [MEL Computational Biology Research Lab](https://space.bilibili.com/577881905)
 ### <p align="center"> *[At Harvard, knowledge enters my mind at a terrifying rate every day.](http://xhslink.com/a/jZMjaSoybOLdb)* </p>